 Charges for Services.
 Charges for services of \$164,500 include recreation program registration fees, park rentals, land use fees, lock off charges and special event fees and account for 2% of the General Fund Budget.
-These revenues are projected to increase 4% from 2016 budgeted revenues.
-This increase is related to revenues from park facility rentals and recreation registration fees.
+These revenues are projected to increase 12% from 2016 budgeted revenues.
+This increase is related to revenues from planning fees, park facility rentals and scholarship donations for recreation programs from fund raising activities.